Yogi Fashion: How to Dress for a Yoga Session & Other Tips

 Have you first enrolled in a yoga class and you have no idea what to wear?
-This mini guide will help you learn not only how to dress for a yoga session but also what to expect and why go for a yoga class in the first place.
+This mini-guide will help you learn not only how to dress for a yoga session but also what to expect and why go for a yoga class in the first place.

 First of all, you need clothes to feel in which you feel comfortable.
 At a yoga session, attention should not be distracted by your trousers or the zipper jacket that make you feel uncomfortable.

-In terms of trousers, a pair of tights or light pants, allow you to stretch and twist your legs at will, are ideal.
+In terms of trousers, a pair of tights or light pants, allow you to stretch and twist your legs at will, is ideal.
 You should choose natural materials that will enable the skin to breathe.

 Shorts, especially if they are tight, should be avoided as they will not allow you to feel comfortable in certain positions.
 If it’s sweltering, choose a pair of thin three-quarter pants.
 The blouse should be lightweight, but not so broad as to slip you when practising reverse posts.